 Air Quality Monitoring Stations - Monthly Results

-As part of the Environmental Assessment for the new Champlain Bridge corridor project, which included consultations with local residents, Infrastructure Canada committed to monitoring and reporting on air quality during the construction of the bridge.
+As part of the Environmental Assessment for the Samuel De Champlain Bridge corridor project, which included consultations with local residents, Infrastructure Canada committed to monitoring and reporting on air quality during the construction of the bridge.
 The air quality monitoring program is for particle pollution as this was determined to be the main area of concern based on the planned construction activities.

 - Monthly Results

 - How do I read the monthly results?

 - Additional Air Quality Results

 - Other Frequently Asked Questions